arunravi287/Grayscale-Image-Colorization/README.md

 # Grayscale-Image-Colorization

 ## Introduction
 In this project, we will tackle the problem of image colorization, i.e. given an input gray-scale image, we output a color image.
-The problem of image colorization present many challenges.
+The problem of image colorization presents many challenges.
 Firstly, this is an ill-posed problem as we need to predict multiple values (color) per pixel given only one value per pixel.
 Secondly, blending the colors to form a perceptually descent output can be non-trivial compared to coloring a particular object instance.
 Also, certain objects/entities/scenes can have multiple colors, e.g. the color of the sky during day and night, the color of a car etc. Considering these issues, image colorization still remains an open research problem.

 Some of the applications of image colorization, which include enhancement of old images taken from analog film cameras, colorization of sketch images, compressing images etc, make colorization an interesting problem to solve.